bcgov/House-Innovations-HOUSNAV/README.md

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This Turborepo uses some additional tools to help with development, including:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

-### Build
+### Install

-To build all apps and packages, run the following command:
+To install all the node modules, run the install command from the root directory.
+This will install all modules in the root of your repository, and in each workspace.

 ```
-cd my-turborepo
-pnpm build
+npm install
 ```

 ### Develop